bobbob1234/Public_Abel/README.md

 ## Future Updates(TBC)
 1) Automatic Definition of Support/Confidence Levels
-2) Functionality for Multi Support Thresholds if required
-3) Model selection over more classification models(maybe try ensembling/stacking as a method to get high levels of  predictive power)
+2) Functionality for Multi Support Thresholds if required 3)~~ Model selection over more classification models(maybe try ensembling/stacking as a method to get high levels of  predictive power)~~
 4) Front-End Development( for simplicity)
 5) Deep Learning Prediction of New Sequences ?
 6) Automatic Recommendation of Retargeting Strategy ?